 Qualification to Apply

-As a requisite to apply, applicants must have completed a 50 mile ultra race in under 13 hours between the dates of January 1, 2016 to April 15, 2018.
+As a requisite to apply, applicants must have completed a 50 mile ultra race in under 13 hours between the dates of January 1, 2017 to January 31, 2019.
 Applicants who have completed a 100K or a 100 mile within the time limits of that race within the last two years are also qualified to enter.
 Applicants are also required to perform 6 hours of trail maintenance as a volunteer or 6 hours of volunteer service at another ultra or other community service from between June 1, 2018 to May 31, 2020.
 In lieu of trailwork, we also offer an option to donate $100 to the SURF trailfit program which services the trails of San Diego County as an alternative to trailwork.
 Those who do not complete the volunteer requirement will not be allowed to participate in the race.

-The 2018 event will again have a Solo Division to recognize all runners who opt to run the entire race without the support of a crew or pacers with spectators only allowed to meet Solo runners at the start and finish line.
+The 2019 event will again have a Solo Division to recognize all runners who opt to run the entire race without the support of a crew or pacers with spectators only allowed to meet Solo runners at the start and finish line.
 All finishing Solo runners will receive special awards to include a unique belt buckle.
 Solo runners will have to rely on their drop bags and the aid stations for all support.
-Solo runners are allowed to run with other registered runners but must rely on themselves (drop bags) and aid station volunteers throughout the entire race.
+Solo runners are allowed to run with other registered runners but must rely only on themselves (drop bags) and aid station volunteers throughout the entire race.
 No one is allowed to be a spectator or crew for Solo entrants.